songyy0415/epsilon/poincare/doc/tree.md

 ### Method 1: Pushing nodes

-The most basic way to create trees from scratch is to push nodes successively at the end of the TreeStack.
+The most basic way to create trees from scratch is to push nodes successively at the end of the `TreeStack`.
 The global object `SharedTreeStack` has push methods for each kind of node:

 ```cpp